Shinto: Home shrines

-Ema, divination, and amulets
+, divination, and amulets

 A common feature of Shinto shrines is the provision of ema, small wooden plaques onto which practitioners will write a wish or desire that they would like to see fulfilled.
 The practitioner's message is written on one side of the plaque, while on the other is usually a printed picture or pattern related to the shrine itself.
 Ema are provided both at Shinto shrines and Buddhist temples in Japan; unlike most amulets, which are taken away from the shrine, the ema are typically left there as a message for the resident kami.
 Those administering the shrine will then often burn all of the collected ema at new year.

 Divination is the focus of many Shinto rituals, with various forms of divination used by its practitioners, some introduced from China.
 Among the ancient forms of divination found in Japan are rokuboku and kiboku.
 Several forms of divination entailing archery are also practiced in Shintō, known as yabusame, omato-shinji, and mato-i.
 Kitagawa stated that there could be "no doubt" that various types of "shamanic diviners" played a role in early Japanese religion.
 A form of divination previously common in Japan was bokusen or uranai, which often used tortoise shells; it is still used in some places.

 A form of divination that is popular at Shinto shrines are the omikuji.
 These are small slips of paper which are obtained from the shrine (for a donation) and which are then read to reveal a prediction for the future.
 Those who receive a bad prediction often then tie the omikuji to a nearby tree or frame set up for the purpose.
 This act is seen as rejecting the prediction, a process called sute-mikuji, and thus avoiding the misfortune it predicted.

 The use of amulets are widely sanctioned and popular in Japan.
 These may be made of paper, wood, cloth, metal, or plastic.